michaelglenister/MODE-TASK/docs/source/pca_use.rst

 **Command:**
 	``pca.py -t trajectory.xtc -p complex.pdb -ag CA -pt kpca -kt rbf``

-**1.3 IncrementalPCA**
+**IncrementalPCA**
 ^^^^^^^^^^^^^^^^^^^^^^^

 IPCA (IncrementalPCA) is a variant of normal PCA, which uses low-rank approximation of the input MD trajectory.
 It uses the amount of memory to store the input trajectory which is independent of trajectory size.
 IPCA is very useful in case the size of trajectory size bigger than available computer memory.

 **Command:**
 	  ``pca.py -t trajectory.xtc -p complex.pdb -ag CA -pt ipca``

-**1.4 Eigenvalue decomposition (EVD) PCA**
+**Eigenvalue decomposition (EVD) PCA**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To perform the PCA by eigenvalue decomposition